The New Upanishad.

 Or, for example, having expanded oneself (as a spiritual heart) over the Earth’s surface, one can enter it from below with oneself in the form of a Fiery Mahadouble — as if with a giant finger.
 Having moved with the consciousness into this “Finger”, one can move then from this “Finger” to its “Hand” and to the “Arm”; the “Arm” is stretched from the Universal Anahata of the Absolute — from the Abode of the Creator.
 All this is Me now.

-This is just one of the meditations of buddhi yoga, which opens a door to even greater achievements.
+This is just one of the meditations of Buddhi Yoga, which opens a door to even greater achievements.

 * * *

 In order to cognize the Creator in His Abode and to become firmly established in the state of Mergence with Him one has to do much more.
-One has to master two schemes of studying the structure of the Absolute — on both sides: on the right and on the left.
+One has to master two charts of studying the structure of the Absolute — on both sides: on the right and on the left.
 Then one can easily achieve Paramatman — thanks to using two entrances into Him and abiding between them.

-In this way we cognize the Fiery state of Ishvara, which is perceived as the “Sun of God” infinite in size.
+In this way, we cognize the Fiery state of Ishvara, which is perceived as the “Sun of God” infinite in size.